the-scouts/por/sphinx_source/chapter-5.rst

 The decision whether a County Scout Network may become an exception to the policy is made by the County Commissioner.

-Rule 5.7 This rule is intentionally left blank.
+Rule 5.7 This rule is intentionally left blank
 -----------------------------------------------

-Rule 5.8 This rule is intentionally left blank.
+Rule 5.8 This rule is intentionally left blank
 -----------------------------------------------

 Rule 5.9 County Scout Active Support Units